 I’ve been knitting and crocheting since the age of seven, taught by my mum and nans who instilled in me a love of the patterns they knitted from originally.
 Over the years I developed a style of my own, adapting these wonderful designs for a modern fit and yarn choice.
 I’ve worked at the creative end of the media and digital marketing industries, but knitting has always been my first love.
 I’m obsessed with the detail you can create when you use fine yarns and make it my work to go around boring people about the potentially fantastic results you could get if you spend just a little more time, effort and patience on your knitwear.

 So much so that I’ve written a book about how to adapt vintage knitting patterns, and how to adapt modern patterns to your own requirements.
-‘Knit Back In Time’ is due out in the UK on Search Press at the beginning of 2013 (available on Amazon), and being published by Interweave in the US in March under the title ‘Vintage Design Workshop: Knitting Techniques for Modern Style’ (also available on Amazon).
+‘Knit Back In Time’ was released in the UK on Search Press at the beginning of 2013 (available on Amazon), and by Interweave in the US in March under the title ‘Vintage Design Workshop: Knitting Techniques for Modern Style’ (also available on Amazon).
 More recently, I have been working on a project book for Laurence King – ‘Vintage Knit’ contains 25 vintage knitting projects, updated for a contemporary look.
 Publication date is August 2014 (available to pre-order on Amazon).
 I’ve also completed a rather different knitting book under the pseudonym ‘Trixie von Purl’ due out Christmas 2014 – more will be revealed nearer the time!

-I believe there is a tremendous amount of confidence to be gained from examining these patterns and deconstructing them to suit their own shapes and modern yarns, which means that knitters can go off-road and adapt any pattern they like, even creating their own new, fresh designs.
+I believe there is a tremendous amount of confidence to be gained from examining these older patterns and deconstructing them to suit modern shapes and yarns, which means that knitters can go off-road and adapt any pattern they like, even creating their own new, fresh designs.

 In my spare time I like to write about the evolving possibilities of modern and vintage on this blog.
-I live in Lewes, East Sussex, UK, with my husband, young son, and a collection of cats and dogs.
-Apparently we’re getting a lizard next year too.
+I live near Lewes, East Sussex, UK, with my husband, young son, and a collection of cats, dogs, chickens and a bearded dragon called Spikey.